BackupPC: Operating Systems and Protocols Supported

-It can back up Unix-like systems with native ssh and tar or rsync support, such as Linux, BSD, and OS X, as well as Microsoft Windows shares with minimal configuration.
+BackupPC can back up Unix-like systems such as Linux, BSD, and OS X, as well as Microsoft Windows shares, with minimal configuration.

-On Windows, third party implementations of tar, rsync, and SSH (such as Cygwin) are required to utilize those protocols.
+The most frequently used underlying protocols and tools for backing up include rsync over Secure Shell (SSH), Network File System V4 and GNU tar.
+These tools are normally found on Unix-like systems but on Windows, third party implementations of tar, rsync, and SSH (such as Cygwin) are required to utilize those protocols.